Menu

 What was your favourite highlight this week?
 Sound off in the comments below, and once again, get in on the fun by sending us your best plays!
 Remember, as long as it’s a basketball game, it’s eligible for the countdown.
 Also, don’t forget to subscribe to us on YouTube for more basketball gaming videos.

 Welcome to another edition of The Friday Five!
 Every Friday I cover a topic related to basketball gaming, either as a list of five items, or a Top 5 countdown.
 The topics for these lists and countdowns include everything from fun facts and recollections to commentary and critique.
-This week’s Five is Part 10 in an ongoing series looking at players who only appeared on certain teams in video games.
+This week’s Five is a list of five weird bugs and design errors that I’ve encountered in the modes of basketball video games.

 Read More »

 This is Wayback Wednesday, your midweek blast from the past!
 From retrospectives of basketball games and their interesting features, to republished articles and looking at NBA history through the lens of the virtual hardwood, Wednesdays at the NLSC are for going back in time.
-This week, I’m taking a look back at the “No Portrait Available” placeholders that are a staple of old basketball video games.
+This week, I’m taking a look back at my Franchise game with the Minnesota Timberwolves in NBA Live 2003.

 Read More »

 We’re at midcourt, and the ball is about to go up…it’s Monday Tip-Off!
 Join me as I begin the week here at the NLSC with my opinions and commentary on basketball gaming topics, as well as tales of the fun I’ve been having on the virtual hardwood.
-This week, I’m tipping things off with some reflections on whether some of my complaints about basketball video games are on me, or the games themselves.
+This week, I’m tipping things off with a look at the concept of Video Game Teams.

 Read More »

-NLSC Top 10 Plays of the Week: March 25th, 2023
+NLSC Top 10 Plays of the Week: March 23rd, 2024

 NLSC Top 10 Plays of the Week